svikashk/agile/agile/scrum-daily-standup-meeting.md

 parent: What is Scrum?
 Includes best practices | Agile Library
 parent_page_title: Scrum
 nav_order: 8
-description: Learn the different types of Scrum Meetings and how to run them with best practices.
-Includes for sprint planning, daily scrum meeting, sprint review, and retrospective.
+description: The daily scrum standup is a 15-minute meeting that makes agile development efficient and seamless.
+Learn how to run a daily scrum meeting with this in-depth guide.
 permalink: scrum/daily-scrum-standup/
 author: Vikash Koushik
 date: December 12, 2018